 Making the “paper” cone

 I’m making a cone shape out of the gumpaste “paper” by first turning the paste, so it is in a ‘diamond’ position on my board.
-Then I’m taking the left-hand corner and folding it about three-quarters of the way over the paste, then folding the right-hand corner over the first one and then folding the two corners that are now in the center back about ½ “/3 cm.
+Then I’m taking the left-hand corner and folding it about three-quarters of the way over the paste, folding the right-hand corner over the first one, and folding the two corners in the center back about ½ “/3 cm.
 Refer to Video at 10:36

 To finish it off, I’m also sticking a tiny satin ribbon bow onto the front of the bouquet, or you could make one out of gumpaste or leave it without any more decoration, whichever you prefer.

 That has finished the Bouquet of Roses.